-We continue to focus on improving the practices of labor and service providers, including in regions with high rates of foreign migrant workers.
-In key countries with known forced labor risks associated with labor sourcing, we are updating contractual terms with labor providers with additional controls for recruitment costs, access to personal documents and other foundational elements of our Supplier Code of Conduct.
+We continue to focus on improving the practices of labor and service providers, including in regions with high levels of dependence on foreign migrant workers.
+In key countries with known forced labor risks associated with labor sourcing, we are updating contractual terms with labor providers to include specific guidance on recruitment fees, access to personal documents and other foundational elements of our Supplier Code of Conduct.